-Women can have the sterilisation proceedure in different instances.
+Women can have the sterilisation procedure in different instances.

 This method is suitable when you express a desire to have sterilisation before or during your pregnancy.

-Sterilisation is also possible after an abortion (post-abortion sterilisation).
-This is what happens if you have an early pregnancy failure or an unwanted pregnancy.
+Post-abortion sterilisation is possible after an abortion.
+It may be an option after an early pregnancy failure or an unwanted pregnancy.

-Interval Sterilisation: Having your operation at least 6 weeks after pregnancy is Interval Sterilisation and is also the option for non-pregnant women.
+Interval Sterilisation: Having your operation at least 6 weeks after pregnancy is Interval Sterilisation and also an option for non-pregnant women.

 In this instance, you can have a tubal ligation via laparoscopy or hysteroscopy (where surgical equipment allows doctors to look inside the abdomen and womb, respectively).